 Hacker News users discuss the linked blog post on gradient descent optimization algorithms, mostly praising its clarity and comprehensiveness.
 Several commenters share their preferred algorithms, with Adam and SGD with momentum being popular choices, while others highlight the importance of understanding the underlying principles regardless of the specific algorithm used.
 Some discuss the practical challenges of applying these algorithms, including hyperparameter tuning and the computational cost of more complex methods.
 One commenter points out the article's age (2016) and suggests that more recent advancements, particularly in adaptive methods, warrant an update.
 Another user mentions the usefulness of the overview for choosing the right optimizer for different neural network architectures.

-The Hacker News post titled "Science of Microwave Ovens (2016)" linking to an article on genuineideas.com has several comments discussing various aspects of microwave ovens, their functionality, and their impact on food.
+The Hacker News post titled "Surprises in Logic (2016)" linking to John Baez's article has generated several comments discussing various aspects of logic, set theory, and their implications.